ooego/doc/README.md

 The first USB with machine learning for smartphones, a simple and easy way to create, use and innovate artificial intelligence models.

-● Ego One Edge MOPS* ML accelerator
+● USB Ego One Edge MOPS* ML accelerator
 - 480 MOPS* total peak performance
 - 480 MOPS* using 0.26 watt